Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The problems with the pancreas can become so severe that some of the cells in the pancreas die.
-Over time, this may lead to glucose intolerance and Cystic Fibrosis-Related Diabetes (CFRD), a unique type insulin-dependent diabetes.
+Over time, this may lead to glucose intolerance and Cystic Fibrosis-Related Diabetes (CFRD), a unique type of insulin-dependent diabetes.

 The symptoms of CF that may be due to involvement with the GI tract include:

 The liver may also be affected.
-A small number of people may actually develop liver disease.
+A small number of people may develop liver disease.
 Symptoms of liver disease include:

 Cystic fibrosis (CF) is a genetic disease.
 This means that CF is inherited.

 Mutations in a gene called the CFTR (cystic fibrosis conductance transmembrane regulator) gene cause CF. The CFTR mutations causes changes in the body’s cell’s electrolyte transport system.
 Electrolytes are substances in blood that are critical to cell function.
 The main result of these transport system changes are seen in the body secretions, such as mucus and sweat.